Atif20004/retail-sales-analysis-sql-postgresql/README.md

 ## Project Overview
 This project presents a comprehensive SQL-based Retail Sales Business Analysis performed using PostgreSQL.
 The objective of this project is to analyze retail transaction data and generate meaningful business insights using SQL queries ranging from basic operations to advanced analytical queries.

-The project demonstrates practical SQL skills used in real-world business analysis, including sales analysis, customer behavior analysis, revenue tracking, profit analysis, ranking analysis, and trend identification.
+The project demonstrates practical SQL skills used in real-world business analysis, including sales analysis, customer behavior analysis, revenue tracking, profit analysis, ranking analysis, trend identification, and analytical reporting.

 This project was independently developed by me as part of hands-on SQL and data analytics practice.
-AI-assisted learning was used to improve analytical understanding, query optimization, and business problem-solving approaches while maintaining practical implementation and query execution by myself.
+AI-assisted learning was used to improve analytical understanding, query structuring, and business problem-solving approaches while maintaining practical implementation and query execution by myself.

 ---